Council's aim is to provide attractive burial places where the community can remember loved ones and celebrate our district's heritage.

 Headstones and Memorials

 An application is required from Council prior to the erection of any monument, memorial, foundation, headstone, gravestone or any other structure.
-You can make an application by using our ONLINE FORM or download a PDF copy Monument Application Form (PDF, 88KB).
+You can apply online or download a Monument Application Form (PDF, 88KB).

 Records and information